How to Design an Organisation to Respond to the Needs of the Customer

 Finance Organisational Model – Step 7: Map Roles to Jobs

-So, to be precise – we don’t map roles to an individual.
+So, to be precise, we don’t map roles to an individual.
 Instead, we map roles to jobs and assign a job to a named individual.
-But, of course, this step must work hand-in-hand with the previous step, i.e., location determination.
+Of course, this step must work hand-in-hand with the previous step, i.e., location determination.

 The Perfect Design?

-We must realise it is still a desktop exercise for organisational design.
+We must realise that it is still a desktop exercise for organisational design.
 Therefore, no matter how good you are, there will need to be iterations to get it right.
-But moreover, in our experience, this step is best done when the Design Authority has a good understanding of the organisational drivers and the actual content of the roles and standard jobs.
+Moreover, in our experience, this step is best done when the Design Authority understands the organisational drivers and the actual content of the roles and standard jobs.

-Some will try to use the organisation’s metrics in terms of turnover, capital employed and so on.
-But, frankly, it is no substitute for having a proper grasp of the business and the Function.
+Some will try to use the organisation’s metrics, such as turnover, capital employed and so on.
+But, frankly, this is no substitute for having a proper grasp of the business and the Function.

-We prefer to apply skill, expertise, and good collaboration with the impacted organisations when moving from design to deployment.
+When moving from design to deployment, we prefer to apply skill, expertise, and good collaboration with the impacted organisations.
 Of course, you need to understand the scale of operations.
-Still, understanding the complexity or lack of it, together with a thorough discussion around fiscal and legal restrictions, is far more valuable.
+Still, understanding the complexity or lack of it and a thorough discussion around fiscal and legal restrictions is far more valuable.

 Finance Organisational Model – Step 8: Design Reporting Structures